Chapter 11. Syntactic Extension

 (syntax->list #'(a b c)) <graphic> (#<syntax a> #<syntax b> #<syntax c>)

-syntax->list is not required for list structures constructed from individual are pattern variable values or sequences of pattern-variable values, since such structures are already lists.
+syntax->list is not required for list structures constructed from individual pattern variable values or sequences of pattern-variable values, since such structures are already lists.
 For example:

 (list? (with-syntax ([x #'a] [y #'b] [z #'c]) #'(x y z)))) <graphic> #t